ricmac/Cybercultural/src/posts/031-zde-due-diligence-begins.md

 I took some photos of Central Park and the city, but I had resolved to stay off social media during my trip.
 Only Bernard, Sean, and Alex from RWW were aware that I was here.
 I had told the rest of my writers that I was “traveling,” but I didn’t explain why.
 I was particularly uncomfortable with keeping Marshall in the dark.
 He was still only working half-time for RWW, so I wasn’t under any obligation to bring him into business discussions.
 But for several months now I had been promising to discuss business expansion plans with him—he had ideas about premium content that I was interested in pursuing.
 I knew it made sense not to tell him about ZDE because he could decide to have no part in it and jump to a competitor.
 But I also didn’t want to undermine the trust Marshall and I had built up since he’d joined RWW.

 I planned to keep daily tabs on the site while I was in New York, but I hoped it would be business as usual for the week.
 I was happy with how RWW was going as a publication—we were hovering around the number 10 ranking in Technorati, and our page views and subscriber numbers were still growing.
 But I was worried about messing with a good thing by spending too much of my time focused on this ZDE deal.
 I just hoped the due diligence would be straightforward, so that the deal could be consummated in early June as planned.
 Also, I wanted to get back to blogging.

-*Lead image: NYC from above; photo taken by author in May 2008.*

 * * *